-The highest standard of radiation treatment for cervical cancer requires using both external radiation therapy and brachytherapy, a method of implanting radiation seeds directly into the cervix.
+The highest standard of radiation treatment for cervical cancer requires using both external and internal radiation therapy.
+External therapies, which are delivered from outside the body, include stereotactic radiosurgery, adaptive radiation therapy, intensity-modulated radiation therapy and 4-D localization system.
+Internal radiation therapy, called brachytherapy, is a method of implanting radiation seeds directly into the cervix.
 El Camino Health offers standard radiation therapy and is one of the few hospitals in the Silicon Valley to treat cervical cancer with brachytherapy.
 Our gynecologic oncologists and radiology oncologists have the specialized skills required to perform this complex procedure.
 In addition, our caring staff manages the side effects of radiation therapy to keep you as comfortable as possible.

 Chemotherapy uses anticancer drugs to destroy cancerous cells.
 Chemotherapy targets cancer cells but can also kill “healthy” cells and cause side effects.
 Our experienced team at El Camino Health Cancer Center works with you to develop the best evidenced-based treatment plan and manages any potential side effects of the chemotherapy aggressively.
 By managing your symptoms, we can keep your treatment course on track for maximum effectiveness.